BIOGRAPHY

-“One of the most important voices to follow in Latin American music today.” – Scherzo Magazine
+“One of the most important voices to follow in today’s Latin American music.” — Scherzo Magazine

-In 2004, he moved to France, joining the Conservatoire of Bordeaux before enrolling in 2008 at the Conservatoire National Supérieur de Musique et de Danse de Paris, where he earned a First Prize in composition.
-His journey was enriched by programs such as Voix Nouvelles and IRCAM, and he was mentored by major figures of contemporary music including Allain Gaussin, Brian Ferneyhough, Heinz Holliger, Jean-Yves Bosseur, José Sosaya, Henri Pousseur, Mauricio Kagel, Michael Levinas, Luis Naón, and Stefano Gervasoni.
+After studying at the National University of Music of Peru, where he co‑founded in 2001 the Peruvian Composition Circle, a key initiative for contemporary creation in the country, he moved to France in 2004.
+He continued his training at the Conservatoire de Bordeaux and later at the Conservatoire National Supérieur de Musique et de Danse de Paris, where he was awarded a First Prize in composition.
+His artistic development was shaped by major figures such as Allain Gaussin, Brian Ferneyhough, Heinz Holliger, Henri Pousseur, Mauricio Kagel, Michael Levinas, Luis Naón, and Stefano Gervasoni, as well as by formative experiences at Voix Nouvelles and IRCAM.

 “Juan Arroyo has synthesized his work on hybridization around three fundamental areas concerning perceptual indices: gesture, space and timbre.
 Hybridization is at the heart of the scrambling of these indices.
 The expression “causal listening” encompasses different listening situations.